GPT-4 to Self-Hosted Llama 4 Migration Guide

 Pricing Impact

-At 100M tokens/month, switching from GPT-4o to a hosted Llama 4 API saves roughly $4,200 per month.
-Self-hosting that same volume saves more, but only if you already have engineers to manage it.
+At 100M tokens/month, switching from GPT-5.1 to a hosted Llama 4 API on Groq saves roughly $3,270 per month.
+Self-hosting that volume saves more, but only pays off above 500M tokens/month once you count engineers.

 ProviderModelInputOutputBlended (3:1 ratio)